-James Snyder is the Interim Dean for Academic Engagement, and the Interim Dean for the School of Communications and the Arts.
+James Snyder is the Interim Dean for Academic Engagement and the Interim Dean for the School of Management.
 As Dean of Academic Engagement, Snyder oversees the Core/LS program, First Year Seminars, the Honors Program, and he provides leadership and coordination to Marist’s many high-impact practices.
-As SCA dean he provides leadership and vision for all academic programs offered by the school at its Hudson Valley campus and at its branch campus in Florence, Italy.
-The dean is responsible for overseeing, implementing, and assessing all SCA academic programs.
+As School of Management interim dean, he provides leadership and vision for all academic programs offered by the school at its Hudson Valley campus.
+The dean is responsible for overseeing, implementing, and assessing all School of Management academic programs.
 Snyder is an Associate Professor of Philosophy, and from 2014-2019 he was Director of the Honors Program.
-Under his leadership the program saw important improvements in retention, engagement, and graduation rates.
+Under his leadership, the program saw important improvements in retention, engagement, and graduation rates.
 In 2017 he was awarded the Board of Trustees Distinguished Teaching Award.
 He is a historian of philosophy, and he has recently published articles on high-impact practices and higher education administration.

 Research Interests / Areas of Focus

 My research focuses mainly on Renaissance and early modern philosophies.
 At present I am studying the natural philosophy of the Renaissance Platonist Marsilio Ficino (1433-1499).
 I am especially interested in his theories of prime and corporeal matter, his view of natural change, and the purgative function that he considered natural philosophy to have on those who studied it.
 In the past few years I have been examining the role that the Epicurean poet Lucretius plays in Renaissance and early modern philosophies.

 "Ficino and Leibniz."
 With Catherine Wilson.
 Studia Leibnitiana (forthcoming).